 2).
-Long-term equity investment accounted for using the equity method.
+Long-term equity investment accounted for using the equity method

 The long-term equity investment in associates and joint ventures is accounted for using the equity method.

-If the initial investment cost of the long-term equity investment accounted for using the equity method is greater than the fair value share of the identifiable net assets of the investee at the time of investment, the initial investment cost of the long-term equity investment shall not be adjusted; the initial investment cost of the long-term equity investment shall be less than that of the investment.
+If the initial investment cost of the long-term equity investment accounted for using the equity method is greater than the fair value share of the identifiable net assets of the investment, the initial investment cost of the long-term equity investment shall not be adjusted; the initial investment cost of the long-term equity investment shall be less than that of the investment.
 If the investee has the fair value share of the identifiable net assets of the invested entity, the difference shall be included in the current profit or loss, and the cost of the long-term equity investment shall be adjusted at the same time.
-After the long-term equity investment is obtained, if the accounting policy and the accounting period adopted by the invested entity are inconsistent with the company, the financial statements of the investee shall be adjusted in accordance with the company's accounting policies and accounting periods, and investment gains and losses and other comprehensive income shall be recognized accordingly.
+After the long-term equity investment is obtained, if the accounting period adopted by the invested entity are inconsistent with the company, the financial statements of the investee shall be adjusted in accordance with the company's accounting periods, and investment gains and losses and other comprehensive income shall be recognized accordingly.